sinanisler/Template/readme.md

 ## WHY
 I already use most of this features when I make client projects but I code everything in the projects usualy.
+Because every project has different needs and plugins don't usually cover all the needs.

 With this theme My aim is to create a setting page to show all the features and options for normal users to get super powers.